uzzu/flight/README.md

 ## flight
-flight-framework jsfl script framework with a CommonJS-like module mechanism.
+flight-framework is a jsfl script framework with a CommonJS-like module mechanism.

 ## How to use?